nasa/astrobee_android/gs_examples/sci_cam_image/readme.md

 and can be fetched later.

 This app has no GUI.
-The user should start and stop this application via the guest science manager.
+The user should use it via the guest science manager.

 ## Setting up the environment